datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 If code repeats in one file, we could define a function and use it throughout the file.

-Defining the same function in multiple scripts would be repetitive.
+Defining the same function in multiple code files would be repetitive.

-Instead, we will save our function definition in a Python code file called a module.
+Instead, we will
+- save our function definitions in `modules` and

-Moving function definitions to modules -> smaller scripts.
+- use the definitions in `scripts`.

 `@script`